fnourz/thats-on-period/README.md

 # tracking women's health
 Tracking menstrual cycles.
 A current work in progress, soon to come other women's health features.

-A simple, pink period calendar web app for marking the days you are on your period.
+A simple, pink calendar web app for marking the days you are on your cycle.
 Tap any date to add or remove a checkmark, view your monthly count, and clear a month when needed.

 Your marked dates are saved locally in your own browser, so your history stays private to your device.